Purpose: Display a list of files, stored in Microsoft SharePoint, that are related to a specific case in LegalServer.

 In addition to having 1 Library per case, with EPONA, we are also able to setup 1 Library per Outreach.
 Again, this is a non-standard setup, and contact Sales if you are interested.
 Creating folders in a given Library for Outreaches is on our roadmap but is not yet available.

 SharePoint authenticates with sites in two ways.
 The first is App-Only Authentication.
 This is a global set of credentials that allows LegalServer to display a list of files for the case without the end user logging in.
-This is used for the Drag and Drop features on to the SharePoint Documents block to upload files.
+This is used to create case folders, the Drag and Drop features on to the SharePoint Documents block to upload files, and the store emails in SharePoint feature if that is enabled.
 When this is used, the individual user's data is not included as the file creator.

 SharePoint Documents Block